kkiesling/ans-python-workshop/_episodes/10-shielding.md

 Now let's update the script so that it reports the uncollided flux for another shield composed of water.
-Perhaps the most straightforward way to do this is to repeat our code, but update the attenuation and thickness values to represent a water shield.
+Perhaps the most straightforward way to do this is to retype our code, but update the attenuation and thickness values to represent a water shield.

 <blockquote class="challenge">